 - A nursing pillow is essential.
 Once your baby is latched onto your breast and nursing you won’t want stop because your back hurts or your arms are tired.
 A nursing pillow may save you from the pain!
 It will help you position your baby correctly and stay comfy.

 - How long do I have to breastfeed?
-The AAP (American Academy of Pediatrics) recommends 6 months of breastfeeding only.
+The World Health Organization recommends exclusive breastfeeding for 6 months, with continued breastfeeding along with complementary foods up to two years of age or beyond.
 But ultimately you’ll have the last say.
 It’ll all depend on how you feel emotionally, as well as your personal circumstances.
-Most moms breastfeed between three months to a year.
 Discuss with your doctor and partner how long you want to breastfeed for.

 - Perfect for bonding time!
 Breastfeeding will not only provide your baby with good nutrition, it will also give you a chance to sit back, relax, and enjoy a bonding moment with him or her.
 Try talking, singing or even reading a book.
 Even when your baby is just a newborn, he or she will still be absorbing language skills every time you speak or sing.